Understanding and Supporting Behaviour

 Our Understanding and Supporting Behaviour course is perfect for those who work in schools and specialist settings, such as teachers, learning and support teachers, teaching assistants and school leaders.
-The target age range is 4-18 years, although the course may also benefit education professionals in pre-school and kindergarten settings.
+The target age range is compulsory education, although the course may also benefit education professionals in pre-school and kindergarten settings.

 Why join the course?

-Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting learners with behaviour issues.
+Participants’ pre and post-course evaluations demonstrate significantly increased confidence in identifying, assessing and supporting students with behaviour issues.